juxor/afaq/markdown/secG1.md

 fact, "socialist anarchism" has included (and continues to include) advocates of truly free markets as well as advocates of a non-market socialism which has absolutely nothing in common with the state capitalist tyranny of Stalinism.
-Similarly, they accept a completely ahistorical definition of "capitalism," so ignoring the massive state violence and support by which that system was created and is maintained.
+Similarly, "anarcho"-capitalists accept a completely ahistorical definition of "capitalism," so ignoring the massive state violence and support by which that system was created and is maintained.

 The same with terms like "property" and the "free market," by which the "anarcho"-capitalist assumes the individualist anarchist means the same thing as they do.
 We can take land as an example.
-The individualist anarchists argued for an _**"occupancy and use"**_ system of "property" (see [next section](secG1.html#secg12) for details).
+The individualist anarchists argued for an **_"occupancy and use"_** system of "property" (see [next section](secG1.html#secg12) for details).
 Thus in their "free market," land would not be a commodity as it is under capitalism and so under individualist anarchism absentee landlords would be considered as aggressors (for under